 The keys are stored in Keychain and are included only in encrypted Keychain backups.
-The keys are synchronized between devices using iCloud Keychain.
+The keys are synchronized between devices using iCloud Keychain where available.
+HomePod and Apple TV receive keys via tap-to-setup or the setup mode described below.
+Keys are shared from an iPhone to a paired Apple Watch via Apple identity service (IDS).